datacoves/docs/docs/how-tos/airflow/run-databricks-notebook.md

 ## Prerequisites

 - **Databricks Account:** Ensure you have access to your Databricks account.
-- **API Token:** If you do not have admin privileges, work with an admin to get the token.
+- **Databricks Token:** If you do not have admin privileges, work with an admin to get the token.
 Follow the [Databricks documentation here](https://docs.databricks.com/en/dev-tools/auth/pat.html).

 ### How to get DATABRICKS_HOST